Rules and Procedures

 The nomination process is carried out by e-mail.
 The procedures are as follows:

 2. January-April 15.
-The Committee discusses potential candidates and prepares a list of nominees, with the corresponding nomination statements.
-The Nominating Committee also solicits proposals from the Regional Standing Committees.
+The Fellows Nominating Committee discusses potential candidates and prepares a list of nominees, with the corresponding nomination statements.
+The Fellows Nominating Committee also solicits proposals from the Regional Standing Committees.
 The procedure to be used will be decided by the Chair.
-After April 15, the Committee reviews the electronic nominations and decides on the candidates nominated in the current year endorsed by less than three Fellows.
-Throughout the Committee’s deliberations, Committee members with a conflict of interest analogous to the ones in Section 8.6 below must recuse themselves from the relevant discussion and decisions.
+After April 15, the Committee reviews the electronic nominations and decides on the candidates nominated in the current year endorsed by less than three (3) Fellows.
+Throughout the Fellows Nominating Committee deliberations, the Fellows Nominating Committee members with a conflict of interest analogous to the ones in Section 8.6 below must recuse themselves from the relevant discussion and decisions.

 3. April 15-June 30.
 Election ballots are prepared by the Executive Vice-President for distribution no later than September 15, with a voting deadline of September 30.
-Ballots are counted by the Executive Vice-President and the President, the new Fellows are notified, and the election outcome is posted on the Society's website.
-Newly elected Fellows who are not members are informed that their election is contingent on membership.
+Ballots are counted by the Executive Vice-President and the President, the new Fellows are notified, and the election outcome is posted on the Society’s website.
+Newly elected Fellows who are not Members of the Society are informed that their election is contingent on membership and completion of the Self-Disclosure Form.

 Section 6.
 Regional Activities of the Society